nabto/unabto/src/modules/stateful_push_service/README.md

-Push wrapper module
+stateful push service module
 ===================

-The push wrapper module is made to abstract away from constructing the payloads required by the push get data function, but also to handle the bufferes required for push notifications.
+The stateful push service module is made to abstract away from constructing the payloads required by the push get data function, but also to handle the bufferes required for push notifications.

-The push wrapper module implements a fire and forget mechanism for push notifications.
+To use this module, add ${unabto_module_stateful_push_service_src} to your project CMakeLists.txt sources.
+When using push, add_definitions("-DUNABTO_PUSH_CALLBACK_FUNCTIONS") must also be in the project CMakeLists.txt.

 Test Level